WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 ### 4. Nuxt store and API request changes

-We can re-use the search store as is for these pages.
+We can reuse the search store as is for these pages.
 Currently, the frontend can perform searches by `source` parameter.
 If `searchBy` value is set, then the `q` parameter is replaced with the `<searchBy>=<searchTerm>` query parameter.

 For this project, we should add new values to the `searchBy` filter.